Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: Index theorem related to manifolds with uniformly PSC metrics

 This index represents the APS index as mentioned in the Introduction and can somehow be thought of as a non-compact generalization of the quantity $i(g_0,g_1)$ considered by Gromov--Lawson \cite[(3.13)]{GromovLawson83}.
-The following theorem shows that when $g_0$ and $g_1$ belong to the same path component in $\frakR_\infty^+(M,g)$, this index can be computed via the relative eta invariant.
+Theorem~\ref{T:cobor rel-eta}, which can be regarded as an APS-type index formula in the non-compact boundary situation, shows that this index can be computed via the relative eta invariant.